 Well, they’re not really people.
-People certainly work there but in reality, they’re all government agencies that have some major connection with the mortgage industry.
+People certainly work there but in reality, HUD along with the others all government agencies that have some major connection with the mortgage industry.
 Some are relatively new and some not so much.
 The mortgage industry has so many acronyms it can get really confusing and while borrowers don’t need to know the details of each of these agencies it’s good to know who they are and what role they play in the all-important housing industry.

 FHFA.
 This is the Federal Housing Finance Agency.
 FHFA was created relatively recently back in 2008 as part of the larger Housing and Economic Recovery Act of 2008, right in the middle of the housing crisis that brewed in the mid-to late 2000s.
 Various federal agencies were in some serious financial trouble as cash flow dried up.
 FHFA essentially “cleaned house” and took over agencies that were faltering.
 FHFA regulates Fannie Mae, Freddie Mac and 11 other Federal Home Loan Banks.

 HUD.
 The Department of Housing and Urban Development.
 Created in 1965, HUD today has also combined the responsibilities of previous agencies into one.
 As it relates to housing, HUD’s primary responsibility is to insure home loans approved using guidelines set forth by the Federal Housing Administration, or FHA loans.
 When borrowers take out an FHA loan, they also take out two separate insurance policies, an upfront policy that is rolled into the loan amount and an annual policy paid in monthly installments.
 HUD established the Government National Mortgage Association, or GNMA (Ginnie Mae) which issues underwriting guidelines FHA lenders must follow.